November 10, 2011

 On Nov 10, 2011, at 10:36 AM, Stefan Wöhrmann wrote:

-just for fun and it is interesting to discuss this sign – well I do not know what you want to do with your tongue –but if I assume to move it from the right punched out cheek to the opposite one several times – I would prefer a different spelling.
-I am interested in your opinion Valerie.
+just for fun and it is interesting to discuss this sign – well I do not know what you want to do with your tongue –but if I assume to move it from the right punched out cheek to the opposite one several times – I would prefer a different spelling. [log in to unmask]"> I am interested in your opinion Valerie.
 Is it your understanding that both spelling describe the same performance?
 I would not think so.
 Von: SignWriting List: Read and Write Sign Languages [mailto:[log in to unmask]] Im Auftrag von Valerie Sutton

 Gesendet: Donnerstag, 10.
 November 2011 18:57